petrbouchal/pragr/README.md

 <img src="man/figures/README-example-tiles-1.png" width="100%" />

-The `layer` parameter can take values that need you can find by inspecting the given image service (see note on sources below).
+The `layer` parameter can take values that you can find by inspecting the given image service (see note on sources below).

 ``` r
 ggplot() +